 The end of The Blue Lotus where Chang is adopted after having helped stopped Rastapopolous.

-Wulff's Heroic Sacrifice in Explorers On the Moon.
-Especially in the Nelvana adaptation wherein Captain Haddock yells at the Thompson and Thomson duo not to say anything bad about Wulff.
+Wolff's Heroic Sacrifice in Explorers On the Moon.
+Especially in the Nelvana adaptation wherein Captain Haddock yells at the Thompson and Thomson duo not to say anything bad about Wolff.

 Tintin hugging Haddock in "Tintin In Tibet" for being a great friend.